wbcmedia/wbcmedia.github.io/2026/draft.md

 # Ex Factor

-- 3 ghosts plus Freddie, Lord Naff judges?
+- 3 ghosts are on stage
 - Ghosts are arguing about who goes first
 - Lord Naff wanders in